dotwebstack/dotwebstack-framework/docs/core/filtering.md

 ### Boolean Filter

-An `boolean` filter can be applied with the following query:
+The `boolean` filter can be applied with the following query:

 ```graphql
 query {